 It’s lemony, bright, and perfect for brunch.
 Give it a shot over the weekend, then enjoy the leftovers all week.

 Enter your email below and get it sent straight to your inbox.
 Plus, I'll send you great content every week!

 Baked Quinoa with Berries & Almonds

-This quinoa bake is a great alternative to baked oatmeal – although I do love my old fave Simple Baked Oatmeal recipe – if you’re looking to mix up your breakfast routine.
+This quinoa bake is a great alternative to baked oatmeal, if you’re looking to mix up your breakfast routine.
+(Although I do love my old fave Simple Baked Oatmeal recipe, too!)

 And since quinoa is high in both protein and fiber, this quinoa bake makes for a super filling breakfast or snack.